duncan-ship-it/trading-simulation-app/README.md

     _A great application Idea with great execution!_

-## Improvements based on feedback
+4. _Good thinking on the app.
+I liked the features you provide.
+It is great how you have provided the important information on the stocks listed page using recycler view and colour-coded them according to the price.
+However, I feel the UI is very dull.
+You can use brighter colours and make the text more readable.
+The button shouldn't be occupying the entire screen, try using "wrap content" instead of "match parent", and try to add more features to the buying and selling page like stop-loss etc. You can also think about including a details page about the stock where you show the charts and other ratios._

+5. _Hi, just here to say this is really neat.
+And unique, amongst our other projects here.
+Sure, there might be plenty apps that let you paper trade, but I can be sure this one won't try to sell me crypto or financial coaching or whatever.
+Other than the usual request for a dark mode, I have noting else to say.
+Keep up the good work._

+6. _This is quite a unique idea for a custom project with room for a lot more functionality.
+My suggestion would be to implement a watch list to independently monitor selected stocks.
+It's a common but integral feature in trading apps._

+## Feedback analysis and improvements

+### Overview

+The main points of criticism related to the UI of the app.
+Notably, the reponses mentioned that the buttons are too large, the input fields should have centered text alignment, and the text size is too small.

+The non-UI criticisms were either out of scope, or features already planned for the current app.
+For instance, response 1's suggestion of a portfolio activity was already planned, whereas response 4's suggestion of implementing stop-loss was not included in the primary scope (although I had plans to implement more advanced ordering features if work was completed ahead of schedule).

+### Buttons too large

 The feedback received was largely related to the UI of the app.
+2 of the 6 responses mentioned the sizing of the buttons being too large, which may result in them being pressed by accident.
+This would be especially critical when it comes to buying/selling stock.

+To remedy this issue, I added significant horizontal margins to the buy and sell buttons, minimising the chances of the user accidentally tapping either button.
+For the less critical buttons, I decided that tapping these buttons by accident was not such a big deal, since they are purely for navigational purposes.

+### Centering input field text alignment

+Following response 1's advice, I centered the input fields within the DetailActivity.
+This not only improves the aesthetics of this activity, it is also much more readable, since the user's input appears closer to the center of the screen.

+### Text too small

+I increased the text size of each row font in the Stocks and Portfolio activities, making this data more readable, following response 2's advice.

-###
+### Non-UI remedies

+Response 1 mentioned the addition of an activity that showcases the user's portfolio.
+Since finishing the app, this is now a feature (it was also intended to be one, just the WIP version did not feature this activity).
+Similarly, response 4's suggestion of a chart in the detail activity was a feature of the final app (just wasn't available in the WIP version).

 ## App limitations

 ### Live updates

-The app currently does not update on intervals (e.g., every 5 seconds), however will refresh on activity restart or resume.
-For instance, if the portfolio or stocks activity are browsed, and then exited, the main activity will update it's data.
+The app currently does not update on an interval (e.g., every 5 seconds), however will refresh on activity restart or resume.
+For instance, if the portfolio or stocks activity are browsed, and then exited, the resuming main activity will update the data.

 A solution to this drawback would be to run a thread that would call the update methods on a set interval, (e.g., 5 seconds) which would allow the data to be updated without relying on lifecycle event handling methods such as `onCreate` and `onResume`.